Bernese Mountain Dogs are a hardy, cold-loving breed of dogs but how cold is too cold for them?

 Petroleum Jelly Products

-Purified petroleum-based products are safe on pet paws and could be a cheaper alternative to paw balm products, with similar protective value.
+Purified petroleum-based products are safe for pet paws and could be a cheaper alternative to paw balm products, with similar protective value.

 The most commonly used products are Vaseline and Aquaphor.
-Aquaphor is a better option because it creates a barrier and moisturizes the paws.
+Aquaphor might be a better option because it creates a barrier and moisturizes the paws.

 To Conclude